-The Master of Science in Nursing degree may be completed in three-semesters of full time study for students who enter with a B.S.N.; students admitted through the Bridge component complete the M.S.N. in six semesters.
+The Master of Science in Nursing degree may be completed in three-semesters of full-time study for students who enter with a B.S.N.; students admitted through the pre-specialty component complete the M.S.N. in six full-time semesters.
 M.S.N. students attend fall, spring, and summer sessions.